 How do red dots speed up target acquisition?
 I’m glad you asked.

 When using fixed sights, the shooter must incorporate objects at three different distances into the sight picture - the rear sight, the front sight post, and the target.
 It is impossible for the human eye to focus on three different objects at three different distances.
-Thus, the shooter is left to focus on the front sight while aligning it inside a blurry rear notch, and line both up with a fuzzy target located somewhere downrange.
+Thus, the shooter is left to focus on the front sight while aligning it inside a blurry rear notch.
+Then he has to align both with a fuzzy target somewhere downrange.

-The red dot optic makes the whole process easier, especially for inexperienced shooters.
-Instead of focusing on the sights, a red dot allows the shooter to focus on the target and places the glowing red dot over the target before pulling the trigger.
+A red dot optic makes the whole process easier, especially for inexperienced shooters.
+Instead of focusing on the sights, the shooter focuses on the target, placing the red dot where he wants the projectile to strike.

 In addition to fast target acquisition, there are plenty of other reasons to use a red dot optic.
 Here are some of the most compelling.